Implementing a Queue in Java using Arrays and Linked Lists

 Array-based implementation

-The first implementation stores the underlying collection in a fixed-sized array.
-Discussed in the previous post on stacks, this approach provides constant time ‘O(1)’ lookup on all items stored in the array, however, this is not of concern to us in this case.
-Adding an element to the queue first requires a check to see if the underlying array is full, if so it is doubled in size.
-This action occurs at this time instead of at the end of addition to the last available slot, as it would be a wasted exercise to preemptively perform the costly resize if no other items were to be queued.
-Once this action has taken place the item is added to the next available slot, which is then subsequently checked to see if the new ‘next’ index overflows the underlying array.
-In such a case a crafty ‘wrap-around’ optimisation takes place were the structure can store the next item at the beginning of the array.
-Performing such an optimisation allows the structure to reuse the current underlying array until it is absolutely necessarily to warrant a larger capacity.
-As a result, the resize method must be aware of this ‘wrap-around’ offset when copying over the current contents of the collection to the new array, the modular arithmetic is put in place for this case.
+The first implementation stores the underlying collection in a fixed-size array.
+As discussed in the previous post on stacks, this approach provides constant time ‘O(1)’ lookup on all items stored in the array; however, this is not of concern to us in this case.
+Adding an element to the queue first requires a check to see if the underlying array is full, and if so, it is doubled in size.
+This action occurs at this time instead of at the end of addition to the last available slot, as it would be a wasted exercise to pre-emptively perform the costly resize if no other items were to be queued.
+Once this action has taken place, the item is added to the next available slot, which is then subsequently checked to see if the new ’next’ index overflows the underlying array.
+In such a case, a crafty ‘wrap-around’ optimisation takes place where the structure can store the next item at the beginning of the array.
+Performing such an optimisation allows the structure to reuse the current underlying array until a larger capacity is absolutely necessary.
+As a result, the resize method must be aware of this ‘wrap-around’ offset when copying over the current contents of the collection to the new array, and the modular arithmetic is applied in this case.
 Finally, to remove (dequeue) the first element from the collection, the ‘first’ index is used to access the desired item.
-This items slot is then nulled to stop loitering and the ‘wrap-around’ technique for the ‘next’ index is put into affect.
+This item’s slot is then nulled to prevent loitering and the ‘wrap-around’ technique for the ’next’ index is put into effect.
 Array maintenance can then be carried out, cutting the array in half if the queue now only contains a quarter of its previous size.

 public class QueueArray<T> implements Queue<T> {